Wednesday, 21 Jan 2026

 A quiet forest of mature trees, with some of the best views in the area across the Tweed Valley.

-It’s a popular starting point for the climb to the Three Bretheren, an impressive hilltop that is home to three stone cairns.
-A well-loved local landmark, they were built in the 1500s by the lairds of Yair, Selkirk and Philiphaugh to mark the point where their properties met.
+A popular starting point for the climb to the Three Brethren.
+An impressive hilltop home to three stone cairns.
+This well-loved landmark was built in the 1500s by the lairds of Yair, Selkirk and Philiphaugh.
+It was built to mark the point where their properties met.

-Climb to the The Three Brethren - a trio of hilltop cairns dating back to the sixteenth century - and enjoy superb views across the surrounding countryside.
+Climb to the The Three Brethren to enjoy views across the surrounding countryside.
 To get there, follow signs through Yair Forest for the Southern Upland Way.
-It’s about 9 miles (14.4 km) to the bretheren and back, with some stiff climbing along the way.
+It’s about 9 miles (14.4 km) to The Three Brethren and back, with some stiff climbing along the way.
+The full journey takes approximately 5 hours.
 The full journey takes approximately 5 hours.
 Find out more at WalkHighlands.

 A forest for everyone, Yair is a great area for cycling, walking and horse riding with miles of tracks to explore.
 Find out more about how we’re working to create ideal environments for walking, mountain biking and horse riding in the Tweed Valley Forest Park.